The Best Kemmanagundi Resort To Spend Quality Time With Your Loved Ones

 We have 23 cottages that are spread around a 2.8-acre of landscaped garden filled with hundreds of tropical flowers and plants.

-We also offer all modern amenities such as flatscreen TVs, Bose speakers, free wi-fi, 24/7 hot and cold water, portico with armchairs, indoor games, mountain bikes and much much more.
+We also offer all modern amenities such as swimming pool, flatscreen TVs, Bose speakers, free wi-fi, 24/7 hot and cold water, portico with armchairs, indoor games, mountain bikes and much much more.

 Go ahead, relax, refresh and rejuvenate in the lap of nature with people you care about.